ljbade/wolf4sdl/README.txt

 Original Wolfenstein 3D by id Software (http://www.idsoftware.com)
 =============================================================================

-Wolf4SDL is an open-source port of Wolfenstein 3D to the cross-plattform multimedia library "Simple DirectMedia Layer (SDL)" (http://www.libsdl.org).
+Wolf4SDL is an open-source port of id Software's classic first-person shooter Wolfenstein 3D to the cross-plattform multimedia library "Simple DirectMedia Layer (SDL)" (http://www.libsdl.org).
+It is meant to keep the original feel while taking advantage of some improvements mentioned in the list below.

 Main features: